Steve1192/friendly-train/README.md

 Directions for user:
 Every time this page loads a NBA player from 1979 to today will be generated.
 Your NBA knowledge is seriously lacking and I know you don't know ball.
 For current players, you guess the team they're on.
 For Former players, guess the team they played on the longest.
 You get 5 guesses.
 If you submit a 6th incorrect guess the page will reload and a new player will be generated.
 Keep in mind, spelling counts and the first letter of the team city and team name must be capitalized-- YOU DON'T KNOW BALL !!!

+Link to my awesome blog on this: https://medium.com/@stevesantner/my-js-final-project-experience-a160a39e57e1

 FEATURES I WOULD LIKE TO ADD IN THE FUTURE: